HwWobbe/HwWobbe.github.io/README.md

 # HwWobbe.github.io
 - Minimize the use of this area pending tests of ...IO has a TwHost site
   - identify the locations that content can be removed to
-    - as a last reort use TiddlyHost - in spite of my Sponsorship
+    - as a last resort use TiddlyHost - in spite of my Sponsorship

 # 2025-01:
 - There is good documentation I need to review to access some of the GitHub benefits.